 The airport schedules musicians for live performances and rotates the art on display often.

 6. Airport tours

-Kids and adults both appreciate this behind-the-scenes airport tour, which might visit the ticketing areas, Security screenings, customs, and even a visit with the drug-sniffing dog!
+Kids and adults both appreciate this behind-the-scenes airport tour, which might include visiting the ticketing areas, Security screenings, Customs, and even a visit with the drug-sniffing dog!
 Tours are available on Wednesdays between September and June, lasting 1.5 – 3 hours.

 7. Explore aviation history

-If you’re an air travel buff, take a quick 10-minute taxi ride to the nearby Atlantic Canada Aviation Museum.
-Make sure you’ve got at least a couple hours before your next flight.
-Open daily (seasonally); adults are $8 and children are free.
+If you’re an air travel buff, take a 10-minute taxi ride to the nearby Atlantic Canada Aviation Museum.
+Make sure you’ve got at least a couple of hours before your next flight.
+Open daily (seasonally); adults are $8, and children are free.

 8. Go sightseeing

-It’s one thing to kill a couple hours during a layover, but when you’re looking at a day-long layover, leaving the airport for some fresh air and exploration might just be the best way to spend the time.
+It’s one thing to kill a couple of hours during a layover, but when you’re looking at a day-long layover, leaving the airport for some fresh air and exploring might be the best way to spend the time.
 Because the airport is a decent distance from the city center, we only recommend this option if your layover is at least 8 hours.

 First up, getting into the city.
-The MetroX bus route 320 is cheap ($3.50 one-way), and departs every 30-60 minutes depending on the time of day.
+The MetroX bus route 320 is cheap ($3.50 one-way) and departs every 30-60 minutes, depending on the time of day.
 This option takes about 1 hour to reach the city center.
-Or, get there in about 30 minutes with a taxi or airport shuttle, the latter of which offers service starting at $22 one-way.
+Or, get there in about 30 minutes with a taxi or airport shuttle, which offers service starting at $22 one-way.
 Store bags you don’t want to tote along in the Security Office in the Arrivals Hall.

 Things to see